snek-shipyard/wagtail-template/CONTRIBUTING.md

 -   Each pull request must have at least one reviewer
 -   Each pull request must have at least one assigned developers
 -   Each pull request must have a label
--   Each pull request should be merged by a reviewer
+-   Each pull request should be merged by the maintainer

 SPDX-License-Identifier: (EUPL-1.2)
 Copyright © 2019-2020 Simon Prast